algorandfoundation/grow-algorand/README.md

 ## Bounty Program

+> We are in the process of moving all boutnies to [Gitcoin platform](https://gitcoin.co/) over the next weeks and are concerned that new applications may get missed in that transition - we advice bounty applicants to hold off on submitting their applications.

 Earn ALGOs by completing bounty tasks.

 Find all the available bounties on [the issue page of this repo](https://github.com/algorandfoundation/grow-algorand/issues).